mtib/dnd-assistant/README.md

 Paths are relative to the file they are included in.
 When absolute the root is the root configured in the configuration file.

+## Roadmap

+- `create` subcommand
+  - remove hardcoded lore/prompts, move them to header/footers files referenced in the config
+  - keep / retry / edit TUI for accepting the completion suggestions.
+  - add a flag to accept all completions and replace in file.
+  - add a flag to accept all completions and create a new file.
+- Markdown extension
+  - `!include` directive
+    - Use the supported environment syntax as variables in included files (e.g. `!include: human.md health=10,ac=12`)